hoangsonww/WeatherMate-App/.github/README.md

 - **Add to Favorites**: Click the heart icon next to the city name to add it to your favorites for quick access later.
 - **Remove from Favorites**: Click the heart icon next to the city name to remove it from your favorites.
 - **Switch Units**: Click the "Switch Units" button to toggle between Celsius and Fahrenheit.
+- **Weather Chatbot**: Interact with the chatbot for weather updates and more.
+You can ask it anything, not just about the weather!
 - **Refresh**: Click the "Refresh" button to refresh the weather data.
 - **Local Time**: The local time of the searched location is displayed at the top of the page.
 - **Dynamic Backgrounds**: The background image changes to reflect the current weather conditions.